xpack-dev-tools/qemu-eclipse-test-projects/f407-disc-birq/README.md

 ## Details

-The button is connected to GPIOA0; the application enables EXTI0 and installs a callback that will turn on and off each button in sequence.
+The button is connected to GPIO A0; the application enables EXTI0 and installs a callback that will turn on and off each LED in sequence.